kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Lets perform restore now, by using ``restore`` action from the ``time-log-bp`` blueprint

 .. code-block:: bash

-   kanctl --namespace kanister create actionset --action restore --from "backup-rlcnp" --repository-server kanister/kopia-repo-server actionset restore-backup-rlcnp-g5h65 create
+   $ kanctl --namespace kanister create actionset --action restore --from "backup-rlcnp" --repository-server kanister/kopia-repo-server actionset restore-backup-rlcnp-g5h65 create

 We can see if the restore is successful by describing the actionset

 .. code-block:: bash

-  $kubectl describe actionsets.cr.kanister.io restore-backup-rlcnp-g5h65 -n kanister
+  $ kubectl describe actionsets.cr.kanister.io restore-backup-rlcnp-g5h65 -n kanister

   Events:
     Type    Reason           Age   From                 Message
     ----    ------           ----  ----                 -------